 Assessment of the overall external dose uncertainty is dependent on the dose reconstruction approach.
 For likely compensable claims (underestimates), uncertainty might not need to be applied.
 For likely noncompensable claims (overestimates), the uncertainty can be incorporated by increasing the assigned dose components and assigning them as constants.
-For claims where the a priori compensability is unknown (best estimates), each dose component is treated as a distribution and Monte Carlo sampling of the distributions is employed to calculate the overall uncertainty of the dose estimate.
+For best estimates claims, each dose component is treated as a distribution and Monte Carlo sampling of the distributions is employed to calculate the overall uncertainty of the dose estimate.

-Attachment B and ORAUT (2018a) provide details on the assessment of uncertainties for external ambient and occupational medical X-ray doses, respectively.
+Attachment B and ORAUT [2019b] provide details on the assessment of uncertainties for external ambient and occupational medical X-ray doses, respectively.